 - “Tricyclic” means its chemical structure has three rings

-- It’s used for medication of depression, agitation disorder, uneasiness, severe distress.
+- Used to relieve symptoms of depression, agitation disorder, uneasiness, severe depression, OCD and bipolar disorder

 - Examples: Elavil, Tofranil, Pamelor